playjumanji/course__airbyte__fraud_project/README.md

 #### Destination
 In Airbyte, click 'Destinations', on the left panel.
 For a new destination, select type 'Snowflake'.
 Diverging with the couurse, I've decided to have a raw/staging area for each source, and not only one for all of them.
 Tiis is a pattern I've been using in some of my projects, and it helped me a lot with the organization the data and visual tracebility.

-So, You've got to create 2 destinations of type Snowflake.
+So, you've got to create 2 destinations of type Snowflake.
 Following the naming pattern I generally use, we would have ```{snowflake workspace id}.PROJECT.RAW__{source database vendor}```.
 Let em give you and example:

 ![Airbyte Destination - raw__mysql](docs/images/airbyte_destination_snowflake_mysql.png)
 To fill the required fields for both the destinations, you can use [this file](configs/airbyte/connections.yml) as reference.